ronaldteo/Stocks-Position-Sizing-App/README.md

 4. Key in the current stock price for your trade.
 5. Specify the stop loss price.
 6. Click the "Calculate" button to receive advice on the number of shares to long/short.
 If the potential loss exceeds your specified risk amount, the application will advise against entering the trade.
+7. Previous input values are preserved even when you switch from long to short tab or vice versa.
+8. Click the "Reset" button to empty all the fields in current tab.

 ## Sample Run